mollie/mollie-api-ruby/README.md

 ## Installation

 By far the easiest way to install the Mollie API client is to install it with [gem](http://rubygems.org/).
+Note: v4.8.0 and higher are not published on rubygems.org, see [GH-140](https://github.com/mollie/mollie-api-ruby/issues/140) for details.

 ```
 # Gemfile
-gem 'mollie-api-ruby'
+gem "mollie-api-ruby", github: "mollie/mollie-api-ruby", tag: "v4.11.0"

 $ gem install mollie-api-ruby
 ```